MinSuan96/minsuan96.github.io/_pages/experience.md

 Integrated the product with various cloud infrastructures, including Amazon Web Services (AWS) and Microsoft Azure, enhancing its capability to monitor and analyze activities across diverse environments.
 Traditionally, the product was designed to work with on-premise systems, but with the growing adoption of cloud services, this integration was crucial for comprehensive security monitoring.
 Many of the customers of InsiderSecurity have to comply with regulations that require monitoring of cloud activities, and in order to use the product, [it has to used under the GCC environment](https://www.tech.gov.sg/products-and-services/for-government-agencies/software-development/government-on-commercial-cloud), making this integration a key requirement.

+Key integrations include: an Azure Event Hub integration comprising a server-side reader for Azure SQL logs via Log Analytics Workspace, a Windows-side forwarder agent that reads from Azure Event Hubs and pushes logs over SSH, and a server-side listener that ingests those logs into the message queue -- all supporting Azure managed identity authentication; an agentless puller that fetches log files directly from Azure Blob Storage with optional PGP decryption before ingestion; and AWS CloudWatch integration for reading RDS MySQL slow-query and error logs via boto3.

 ### Sensorless Pipeline Development

 As mentioned, more and more customers are moving to the cloud, and some of them are sending logs directly from their systems.
 To cater to these customers, I developed a sensorless pipeline that allows the product to collect and analyze logs directly from cloud services and syslog without the need for on-premise sensors.
 This not only involved receiving logs from cloud services but also ensuring that the logs were processed and analyzed in a way that was consistent with the existing system.
 This development was crucial for expanding the product's market reach and ensuring that it could meet the needs of customers.

+### Database Activity Monitoring Expansion

+Expanded the product's Database Activity Monitoring (DAM) capabilities to support additional database platforms and cloud-hosted databases.
+This included building a full MariaDB log ingestion pipeline with a new audit log parser and ELK storage integration, adding DAM support for RDS MySQL Community Edition on AWS by reading slow-query and error logs from CloudWatch, and extending Azure SQL monitoring via both Log Analytics Workspace and Event Hub ingestion paths.
+Also rewrote the legacy Ruby SQL row-access anomaly detection system in Python, adding APScheduler-based scheduling, historical backfill support, and an integration test suite.
+Authored system configuration guides covering MySQL, PostgreSQL, MariaDB, OracleDB, and Azure SQL for both on-premises and cloud deployments.

+### Self Service File Monitoring

+Developed a self-service file monitoring feature that allows customers to configure their own file monitoring targets through the web UI, with full backend support across the server, sensor, and infrastructure deployment layers.
+The sensor was enhanced with wildcard path support for flexible file matching, and Windows file change detection was added to monitor settings and configuration files for modifications.
+Load testing was performed using a traffic generator to validate the system under high volumes.

 ### Sensor Improvements and Feature Enhancements

 Enhanced sensor capabilities by adding new features, such as support for additional log formats, auditing capabilities, log rotation, additional capability of receiving commands from the backend, bug fixes and more.
 The sensor is written in C++ and is responsible for collecting and forwarding log data to the backend system.
 These improvements not only increased the sensor's functionality but also improved its reliability and performance in diverse environments.
+Notable additions include integrating Windows Credential Manager for secure storage and retrieval of SSH passphrases (eliminating plaintext credentials in configuration files), timezone-aware logging to ensure consistent timestamp interpretation across deployment locales, and XML event log collection for forwarding in structured format.

 ### Automation of Sensor Role and Tag Assignment